 Based on advice provided by SGS it is recommended that Monash take an inclusionary provision approach in determining the open space contribution requirements.
 Inclusionary provisions are premised on minimum acceptable standards of development with the proponent sometimes having the option to fulfil the required performance standard off-site through a cash or in-kind contribution.
-Embedded in the inclusionary provisions approach is the idea that each unit of development should meet a particular standard or rate of open space provision, unless there are compelling reasons to provide a waiver or relaxation of such requirements (for example, a significant surplus of open space is already available in the municipality in question).
+Embedded in the inclusionary provisions approach is the idea that each unit of development should meet the defined service standard and of rate of open space provision set for the planning area.
+In the case of Monash the inclusionary principle means that the whole municipality is considered the one planning unit.